 Introduction and Recap

-We're coming to the end of a very dramatic series of events that we've been following, in considerable detail for three series.
-We started in Series 11, with the events in the first few days of the last week of Jesus' life.
-The Sunday, Monday, and Tuesday going into the Wednesday of that week.
+We are coming to the end of a very dramatic series of events that we have been following, in considerable detail for three series.
+We started in Series 11, with the events in the first few days of the last week of Jesus' life, the Sunday, Monday, and Tuesday going into the Wednesday of that week.
 We have discussed these in some detail in earlier episodes: Jesus' Triumphal Entry; his confrontation with the religious establishment in the Temple on Monday and Tuesday; and then that very significant moment on Wednesday, when he was eating a meal with his disciples in Bethany - a village just outside the city - when Judas Iscariot fatefully decided that he was going to betray Jesus.
-He went and spoke to the religious leaders and this led to Jesus's arrest on the Thursday evening, very late in the night.
-We followed the drama of that Thursday fairly closely - the day before Jesus's death.
+He went and spoke to the religious leaders and this led to Jesus' arrest on the Thursday evening, very late in the night.
+We followed the drama of that Thursday fairly closely - the day before Jesus' death.

 We saw in the very early moments of Friday morning, how Pontius Pilate - the Roman governor - struggled to deal with this case.
 He did not want to execute Jesus.
 He didn't want to get involved in what he considered to be a religious dispute but he was persuaded by pressure from the Sanhedrin and all the other religious leaders, and the crowd that had assembled to support them outside Pilate's palace.
 He decided that he would give in and Jesus was executed.